RoyalIcing/boxset/README.md

 Create a `SourceIterable` with the given collection, which may be a `Set`, `Array`, `Map`, `FormData`, or plain object.

-The types are used as follows:
+The return types for a given input are as follows:

 - `Set<A>` -> `SourceIterable<A, boolean>`
 - `Array<A>` -> `SourceIterable<A, boolean>`